Cedar waxwing

 The cedar waxwing (Bombycilla cedrorum) is a member of the family Bombycillidae or waxwing family of passerine birds.
-It is a medium-sized, mostly brown, gray, and yellow.
-This bird is named for its wax-like wing tips.
+It is a medium-sized bird that is mainly brown, gray, and yellow.
+Some of the wing feathers have red tips which resemble sealing wax, giving these birds their common name.
 It is a native of North and Central America, breeding in open wooded areas in southern Canada and wintering in the southern half of the United States, Central America, and the far northwest of South America.
 Its diet includes cedar cones, fruit, holly berries, and insects.
 The cedar waxwing is listed as least concern on the IUCN Red List.

+Taxonomy

+The three species of waxwings were moved to their own genus, Bombycilla, by Louis Pierre Vieillot in 1808.

-The genus name Bombycilla comes from the Ancient Greek bombux, "silk" and the Modern Latin cilla, "tail"; this is a direct translation of the German Seidenschwanz, "silk-tail", and refers to the silky-soft plumage of these birds.
-The specific cedrorum is Latin for "of the cedars".
+Bombycilla is Vieillot's attempt at Latin for "silktail", translating the German name Seidenschwänze.
+Vieillot thought that motacilla, Latin for wagtails, was derived from mota for "move" and cilla, which he thought meant "tail"; however, Motacilla actually combines motacis, a mover, with the diminutive suffix -illa.
+He then combined this "cilla" with the Latin bombyx, meaning silk.
+The specific epithet cedrorum is Latin for "of the cedars".